ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 of the Builder project ecosystem:

-* **Builder as a Command Line Tool**: In this post, we'll look at using 'builder' on the command line as a replacement for 'npm run' with some very useful additional features.
+* **Builder as a Command Line Tool**: In this post, we'll look at using '`builder`' on the command line as a replacement for '`npm run`' with some very useful additional features.
-* **Builder Archetypes**: We will introduce "archetype" projects which control 'scripts' and dependencies for multiple projects.
+* **Builder Archetypes**: We will introduce "archetype" projects which control '`scripts`' and dependencies for multiple projects.
 We will explain how to command and control multiple identical projects with a single archetype and tips, tricks, and potential stumbling blocks along the way.
-* **Builder Initialization**: An archetype can further define templates that the 'builder-init' tool can use to bootstrap a new project from user-entered prompts.
+* **Builder Initialization**: An archetype can further define templates that the '`builder-init`' tool can use to bootstrap a new project from user-entered prompts.

 Putting all of this together, Builder provides a comprehensive, yet lightweight